Who shepherds us? Whose voice do we listen to? (August 2009, updated April 2022)

 Now I'd like to list a few more scriptures that describe and are built upon these related and important bible revelations about Baptism in the Spirit and the needfor God's infilling and guidance:

 1. Romans 5,4-5: "and perseverance develops a tested character, something that gives us hope, and a hope that will not let us down, because the love of God has been poured into our hearts by the Holy Spirit which has been given to us."

 2. Romans 8,14: "All who are guided by the Spirit of God are sons of God; for what you received was not a spirit of slavery to bring you back into fear; you received a spirit of adoption, enabling us to cry out 'Abba, Father!"
-The Spirit himself joins with our spirit to bear witness that we are children of God."

 No one had to tell Paul he was a son of God or that he was a new creature.
 He knew this because the Spirit of God entered into him and became one with his spirit.
 The strongest power of God linked up to the most definitive and God-like aspect of man.

-3. Ephesians 1,13-14 "Now you too [you non Jews], in him have heard the message of the truth of your salvation and having put your trust in it you have been stamped with the seal of the Holy Spirit of the Promise who is the pledge of our inheritance...' "
+3. Ephesians 1,13-14: "Now you too [you non Jews], in him have heard the message of the truth of your salvation and having put your trust in it you have been stamped with the seal of the Holy Spirit of the Promise who is the pledge of our inheritance...' "

 4. John 7,37-39: "Let anyone who is thirsty come to me!
 Let anyone who believes in me come and drink!
 As scriptures says, "From his heart shall flow streams of living water.
 He was speaking of the Spirit which those who believed in him were to receive, for there was no holy Spirit yet because Jesus had not been glorified."